 - A cleansing method

 When you’re finished with the ward, begin by removing any and all energy from inside of it.
 Banish influences if necessary, cleanse the space and get it as neutral as possible.
 When the space is cleared, take each amulet and set it in your container.
-The ward is still technically active but taking up such a small space that it will not drain any of your energy.
+The ward is still technically active but taking up such a small space physically that it will not drain any of your energy.
 You can think of this as placing the ward in standby mode.
-Whenever you need it again simply replacing the amulets in the space will boot the spell back into action.
+Whenever you need it again you can simply replace the amulets in your space and that will boot the spell back into action.
 This means that your ward is portable!
-You can move it from one place to another very easily.
+You can move it from one place to another very easily and work in a variety of spaces easily.

 Creating A Witchy Space In An Apartment

 Creating a witchy feeling space in your apartment can seem nearly impossible if your lease comes with a lot of restrictions.
 No burning candles or incense, no plants on the balcony, no painting the walls, there’s a lot that apartment living can prevent you from doing!

 There are still tons of ways to get that witchy vibe without bending any lease terms.
 One of my favorite ways to create a witchy atmosphere is with electric candles.
-Sure, they might not smell as good as a real candle but there’s far less of a fire hazard and some of them look downright convincing!
+Sure, they might not smell as good as a real candle, but there’s far less of a fire hazard, and some look downright convincing!
 I use flameless electric candles and they work beautifully.
 It’s easy to create a good vibe for a ritual with these kinds of candles and you won’t have to worry about your furry friends knocking them over!